Manchester Attractions You Should Not Miss

 - Central Manchester has remained inhabited since the Romans constructed a fort Mamucium in that place in AD79.

-- It has long been nicknamed ‘The Rainy City’.
-Hence the video you can watch on the right.
+- It has long been nicknamed 'The Rainy City.'
+Hence the video you can watch above.

 - A fair bit of the UK's music talent originated in Manchester.